Maribel Vinson: Legacy

 Gertrude Vinson stayed active in the skating association following the plane crash.
 She tried to encourage the young skaters and offer advice to them that her daughter would have given.
-She was known as “Grammy” to the skaters in the club, who helped care for her following the loss of her family.
+She was known as "Grammy" to the skaters in the club, who helped care for her following the loss of her family.
 She was interred beside her daughter and granddaughters following her own death in 1969.

 Vinson Owen was inducted into the U.S. Figure Skating Hall of Fame three times – in 1976 as a singles' skater, in 1994 with George E.B.
 Hill in the pairs' category, and in 2011 as a coach for the 1961 World Team.
 In 2001, she was inducted to the inaugural class of the Professional Skaters' Association Coaches Hall of Fame, which included the five coaches that perished beside her.
 In 2002, she was inducted in the World Figure Skating Hall of Fame.
-Her daughters were inducted into the U.S. Figure Skating Hall of Fame in 2011.
+Her daughters were inducted into the U.S. Figure Skating Hall of Fame in 2011 as part of the 1961 U.S. World Team.

 In Winchester, the Vinson-Owen elementary school was named in her and her daughters' honor.